CAN/ULC-536-04 (Canadian Annual Fire Alarm Inspection Standard) DO’SAND DON’T’S

 INSPECTION STANDARD REQUIREMENTS - DISPELLING THE MYTHS (AND SOME SUGGESTIONS):

-The criteria for the annual inspection of a fire alarm system (in Canada) is outlined in CAN/ULC-S536-04 Appendix "E".
-You can download a version of this from the ASTTBC website.
-Another version is located in our Library.
-In many communities in the Lower Mainland (British Columbia) you are required by the local jurisdictional authority to utilize the ASTTBC forms.
-This means that forms your company happens to use in other parts of Canada (if you happen to be employed by a company with a national presence) are NOT VALID for use in a city which has happened to adopt the ASTTBC By-Law.
+The criteria for the annual inspection of a fire alarm system (in Canada) is outlined in CAN/ULC-S536-04 Appendix "E", and the newly published version CAN/ULC-S536-13 Appendix “C”.
+As we’ve already mentioned, ASTTBC no longer makes their forms available for downloading, but you can still access the Building Annual Inspection Form from our Library.
+In many communities in the Lower Mainland (British Columbia) technicians are actually required by the local jurisdictional authority to utilize the ASTTBC forms.
+This means that forms your service company happens to use in other parts of Canada (if you happen to be employed by a company with a national presence) are NOT VALID for use in a city which has happened to adopt the ASTTBC By-Law.
 If you happen to be an RFPT, you should review the forms which your employer uses to ensure they are in compliance.
 You are the one that the local authority will hold responsible for using the improper forms or for not completing them properly.

 Anyone that purports to test a fire alarm system to the Canadian Standard and who doesn't submit the full report required under this same Standard simply isn't providing the service.
-This could lead to costly repercussions both for you and your employer.
+This could lead to costly repercussions both the building owner and the fire equipment service company.

 There is positively NO EXCUSE for not providing what the testing standard calls for!